 Spreading ashes at sea stands as the perfect way to reflect the lives and loves of certain individuals.
 Rest Ashured is here to make the process as smooth as possible.

 Rest Ashured offers both attended and unattended burial-at-sea options.
-Locations include the Outer Banks of North Carolina, Topsail Island, North Carolina, and Virginia Beach, Virginia.
+Locations include the Outer Banks of North Carolina and Virginia Beach, Virginia.

 The ocean holds a special meaning for many people.
 Consider spreading ashes at sea for

 Burial at sea provides a beautiful way to say goodbye at the ocean.